 PFCs played an essential role in the development of modern outdoor clothing; we wouldn't have breathable waterproof jackets without them!
 However, we now know that their use has an unnecessary environmental cost.
 Recent breakthroughs in fabric technologies means that it's now perfectly possible to find effective water repellent treatments without the harmful environmental impact.

 Moving away from PFCs has been a long-term goal for Alpkit.
 However, it wasn't just as simple as slapping a PFC-free DWR on a jacket!
 The effectiveness of the treatment depends on the composition, structure and purpose of each individual fabric.
 Some fabrics are really hard to find an effective finish for without causing negative side effects.
 Pairing the right fabric with the right treatment, as well as all the testing and manufacturing, takes a lot of time.

 We've been working on our own range of PFC-free clothing since Spring 2018.
 The first step was to stop using any DWR treatments on products where it wasn’t critical to their performance.
-Last year, we started using PFC-free DWRs across all of our insulated jackets and sleeping bags, as well as switching over to DownTek® PFC-Free Water Repellent Down.
+In 2020, we started using PFC-free DWRs across all of our insulated jackets and sleeping bags, as well as switching over to DownTek® PFC-Free Water Repellent Down.

 The most challenging step was to find a treatment and fabric combination for our waterproofs that wouldn’t compromise their performance.
 We've even made garments where one half is PFC-free and the other is C8 to compare real world performance.
-After a lot of hard work, we’re very proud to say that all of our waterproofs will now be completely PFC-free.
-This means that we'll be one of the first major outdoor brands to be 100% PFC-free across our entire clothing range!
+After a lot of hard work, we’re very proud to say that all of our waterproofs are now completely PFC-free.
+We'll soon be one of the first major outdoor brands to be 100% PFC-free across our entire clothing range!